-The Feral Cat Spay/Neuter Project is for feral (wild) or shy stray cats in the following counties and cities within these counties:
+The Community Cat Project (CCP) is for feral (wild) or shy stray cats in the following counties and cities within these counties:

 What Services Are Offered?